 DAY 5 – Sun: Alexandria Tour [B,L]

-Start your over day excursion to Alexandria by private car accompanied by an English speaking Egyptologist.
+Start your over day excursion to Alexandria by private car accompanied by an English-speaking Egyptologist.
 Visit National Museum, and The Catacombs.
 Stop for lunch, and then explore the well-preserved ruins of the Roman amphitheater, which in Ptolemaic times was part of a vast pleasure garden known as the Park of Pan.
 Built between the II and IV Centuries A.D., it is the only known Roman Theater remaining in Egypt.
-Continue on to the Alexandria Library.
+Continue to the Alexandria Library.
 Alexandria ancient library was the most famous in all antiquity, attracting scholars from all over the ancient world it was here that Euclid discovered geometry, and Eratosthenes measured the earth circumference.
-See the Fort of Qaitbey from the outside.
-In 1480, the sultan Qaitbey built the fort on the site of the Lighthouse of Alexandria, one of the seven wonders of the ancient world, transfer back to Cairo.
+See the Fort of Qaitbay from the outside.
+In 1480, the Sultan Qaitbay built the fort on the site of the Lighthouse of Alexandria, one of the seven wonders of the ancient world, transfer back to Cairo.

 DAY 6 – Mon: Cairo, Luxor East Bank [B,L,D]